 Student Learning Centre

 The Student Learning Centre (SLC) is an initiative at Heritage, the purpose of which is to equip students for the rigours of postsecondary education.
 The SLC offers a number of free services, many of which are listed below.
 College and Seminary students are encouraged to make use of these services.
-The SLC serves as an extension of the Library, and as a result can be found in the Academic Building.
-The SLC is headed by our Library and Learning Centre Director, Jordan Senécal.
+The SLC serves as an extension of the Library, and as a result, can be found in the Academic Building.

 Get assistance with: